MistyCommunity/Documentation/src/content/misty-ii/robot/misty-ii.md

 Misty II arrives with her magnetic headpiece and backpack attachments connected.
 In addition to the robot, the carrying case includes the following items:

 * charging station
-* charging station AC power supply
+* charging station AC power supply (thin barrel jack)
 * foam block stand for Misty II
 * legal guide
 * printed User Guide

+{{box op="start" cssClass="boxed warningBox"}}
+**Warning:** Do not attempt to connect the AC power supply for the charging station to the port underneath Misty's base.

+A separate AC power supply for charging Misty II via a wired connection may be shipped as an optional accessory.
+The barrel jack on this power supply is thicker than the power supply for the wireless charging station, and is designed to fit the power port underneath Misty's base.
+This power supply uses a different voltage than the power supply for Misty's wireless charging station. **Do not** attempt to use these power supplies interchangeably.
+{{box op="end"}}

-{{box op="start" cssClass="boxed noteBox"}}
+{{box op="start" cssClass="boxed tipBox"}}
-**Note:** Misty's packaging has been specially designed to protect your robot during shipping.
-Please keep all original packaging for shipping or for traveling with your robot in the future.
+**Tip:** Misty's packaging has been specially designed to protect your robot during shipping.
+You can keep the original packaging for shipping or for traveling with your robot in the future.
 {{box op="end"}}

 ## Powering Up & Powering Down